cs-uob/COMSM0085/docs/organisation.md

 ## Timetable

-This unit is organised around one large workshop held each week in MVB 2.11.
+This unit is organised around one large lab held each week in MVB 2.11.
 Attendance will be recorded for each of these sessions.
-There is online material to support you, which you are expected to watch or read _before_ the workshop session.
+There is online material to support you, which you are expected to watch or read and attempt _before_ the lab session.

-The workshops will run on **Thursdays, 13:00-16:00**.
+The labs will run on **Fridays, 15:00-18:00**.

 During the aforementioned hours you can expect lecturer and TA support, and you may ask anyone not taking this unit to leave the room if you need a seat/computer.

-There is also an in-person drop-in session scheduled _4-5pm on Fridays, in MVB 1.11_ (this may not be in your timetable).
-This is not a mandatory session -- and nothing will appear here that is not covered in the workshop material -- but it is a place for you to ask questions, or listen to other students' questions and answers to help you understand the material.
+There is also a lecture scheduled _11:00-12:00 on Tuesdays_, in _PHYS 1.11_ .
+This is not a mandatory session -- and nothing will appear here that is not covered in the lab material -- but it will introduce the week's topics, and is a place for you to ask questions, or listen to other students' questions and answers to help you understand the material.